claudiawis/OCR_Handwritting_MLOps/README.md

 Build the Docker image by running the following command from the root directory:

     docker build -t ingestion_image -f src/data/Dockerfile .

 Then run the Docker container with the volume containing the raw data:

     docker run -v "$(pwd)/data/raw:/app/data/raw" -v "$(pwd)/.dvc:/app/.dvc" -v "$(pwd)/.git:/app/.git" ingestion_image

 ### Dockerfile for training step:

-Create the image for the training step from the root directory using the command bellow:
+First, create the image for the training step from the root directory using the command bellow:

     docker build -t training_image -f src/models/Dockerfile .